 Hazardous Materials (HAZMAT) require proper government documentation during transport.
-The added health risk, extra paperwork, and special handling are compensated through a hazardous materials accessorial fee.
+Warehouse operations staff are compensated for the added health risk, extra paperwork, and special handling through a hazardous materials accessorial fee.
 There are 9 classes of hazmat:

-A charge will apply if the truck is unable, for whatever reason, to be unloaded/loaded during its slated delivery day.
+Warehouses will assess a layover fee if the truck is unable, for whatever reason, to be unloaded/loaded during its slated delivery day.

 Commercial trucks are designed to use warehouse and distribution loading docks at the same heights as the truck to load and unload.
-When shipments are being delivered to locations with no loading dock, they must use liftgate equipment.
-A liftgate is a special hydraulic platform fitted on the back of a truck that can raise or lower a shipment to and from the truck’s trailer to the ground.
+When carriers deliver shipments to locations with no loading dock, they must use liftgate equipment.
+A liftgate is a special hydraulic platform that carriers fit on the back of a truck.
+Liftgates can raise or lower a shipment to and from the truck’s trailer to the ground.